Tutoring and Study Tables

 Find a Peer Tutor

-Butler's Tutor Matching Service for Spring 2021 Individualized Peer Tutoring will open Monday, February 8, 2021.
+Butler's Tutor Matching Service for Fall 2021 Individualized Peer Tutoring will open Tuesday, September 7, 2021.
 Students may access Butler's Tutor Matching Service here and schedule an appointment with a CASE tutor.
 Please access further instructions on the Tutor Matching Service here.

 Frequently Asked Questions